Rudrateja123/AI-Prompt-Enhancer-Extension/README.md

-# My Personal AI Prompt Enhancer
+# My Personal AI Prompt Enhancer 🚀

 A simple, powerful Chrome extension designed to streamline AI workflows by converting natural language into high-quality, structured prompts with a single keyboard shortcut.

 ![Extension Icon](icon48.png)

-## About This Project
+## ℹ️ About This Project

 This is a personal browser extension built to solve a common problem for heavy AI users: the time-consuming process of refining simple ideas into detailed prompts that AI models can understand effectively.
 Instead of switching between different tools, this extension allows you to enhance your text directly within any text box on any website.

 **Key Features:**
-* **Instant Prompt Enhancement:** Select your text and use a keyboard shortcut to instantly transform it.
+* ⚡ **Instant Prompt Enhancement:** Select your text and use a keyboard shortcut to instantly transform it.
-* **Seamless Integration:** Works on any website with a text input field (ChatGPT, Google Gemini, Perplexity, etc.).
+* 🌐 **Seamless Integration:** Works on any website with a text input field (ChatGPT, Google Gemini, Perplexity, etc.).
-* **User-Friendly Feedback:** A floating "Enhancing..." indicator provides real-time feedback during the API call.
+* 💬 **User-Friendly Feedback:** A floating "Enhancing..." indicator provides real-time feedback during the API call.
-* **Powered by Gemini:** Uses the Google Gemini API for fast and high-quality text generation.
+* 🧠 **Powered by Gemini:** Uses the Google Gemini API for fast and high-quality text generation.

-### Important Note
+### ⚠️ Important Note

 This is a **personal, non-commercial project**.
 It is not an official product and does not have any associated costs or charges.
 It is provided as-is for anyone interested in using or modifying it.

-## Installation
+## 🛠️ Installation

 This extension is not on the Chrome Web Store.
 To install it for personal use, you need to load it manually in Developer Mode.